 HISTORY OF THE DOD ENLISTED AIDE OF THE YEAR AWARD

 The Enlisted Aide of the Year was created at a meeting of Ed Manley (then Military Hospitality Alliance President) and Mary Starkey (Starkey International).
 CSCS Martin Mongiello receives credit for putting Mr. Manley and Ms. Starkey together.
-Ms. Starkey asked Ed if MHA could so an award for enlisted aides and Ed said, “sure, why not.”
-She put Ed in touch with CMSgt Gary Murdock and CMSgt Pat Moore in order to create the framework of the award.
+CMSgt Gary Murdock and CMSgt Pat Moore created the framework of the award.
 The first meeting was facilitated by CSC Jerry Beck, and also included CMSgt Gary Murdock, FSCS Louis Bello-Leon, MGYSgt Andrew Schneider.

 Chief Moore approached the USO President, Elaine Rogers, and asked them to consider including the presentation of the EA of the Year Award in conjunction with their Salute to Military Chefs dinner, since the majority of those chefs were working for the senior military leaders (CJCS, VCJCS, COS Air Force, COS Army, CNO, Marine Corps Commandant).
 She thought it was a great idea and that her program would get more support and add another significant moment to the evening.
 She agreed and then Chiefs Moore, Murdock and Beck put the meeting together to come up with the timeline of submissions and involved Ms. Starkey and Ed Manley into the judging of the candidates.
 Now, an active duty General or Admiral presides over the judging panel, along with the wife of a General or Admiral and representatives of each service.